NetLogo/NW-Extension/README.md

 The `nw:generate-wheel` only works with undirected link breeds.
 The `nw:generate-wheel-inward` and `nw:generate-wheel-outward` versions only work with directed _link-breed_.
 The `inward` and `outward` part of the primitive names refer to the direction that the "spokes" of the wheel point to relative to the central turtle.

-Once the network is created, _command-task_ is executed for each turtle in the network.
+If you specify an _optional-command-block_, it is executed for each turtle in the newly created network.
 For example:

     nw:generate-wheel turtles links 100 [ set color red ]

-Note that, at the moment, the _command-task_ is **not** optional.
-If you don't want to do anything with your turtles, just pass it empty square brackets:

-    nw:generate-wheel turtles links 100 []

 ### Import / Export